 Any one of these factors can lead to hormonal weight gain.
 Add in a little extra comfort food, stress eating, more booze and you most certainly have a recipe for the Quarantine 15.
 If you are experiencing any of the following symptoms – it’s time for a hormonal tune up:

 - Weight gain around your midsection

 - Hunger within two hours of eating

-Reach out to a qualified nutritionist who can assess the factors relevant for you and customize an appropriate plan.
+Reach out to me, I can assess the factors relevant for you and customize an appropriate plan.
 Focusing on your well-being will do more than help you lose weight, it will increase your energy and emotional resilience during these very stressful times.

 Managing Stress with Good Nutrition

 Stress depletes vital nutrients that are essential for a healthy immune system and balanced mood.
 In times of stress your body requires additional nutrients to handle the demands placed on it.
 Follow these suggestions to reduce stress and support your mental health.

 - Eliminate deep fried foods.
 Reduce takeout and pre-made convenience foods that are high in inflammatory fat and added sugar.

 - Refined sugar depletes nutrients, feeds harmful gut microbes and causes blood sugar fluctuations.
 These factors negatively impact mood.